 People over 10 years of age with third nerve palsy usually have double vision (diplopia) due to misalignment of the eyes.
 If a droopy eyelid (ptosis) covers the pupil, diplopia may not be noticeable.
 Ptosis of the eyelid or an enlarged pupil may be the first sign of a third nerve palsy.
 Young children usually do not complain of double vision.
+Figure 1 demonstrates outward position of the eye underneath the droopy eyelid signifying the palsy.
 Figure 2 demonstrates the droopy eyelid.
-Figure 1 demonstrates outward position of the eye underneath the droopy eyelid signifying the palsy.

-A third nerve palsy may be present at birth, and the exact cause may not be clear.
-Acquired third nerve palsy can be associated with head injury, infection, migraine, brain tumor, aneurysm, diabetes, and high blood pressure.
+A third nerve palsy may be present at birth (congenital), and the exact cause may not be clear.
+Acquired third nerve palsy can be associated with head injury, infection, migraine, brain tumor, aneurysm, diabetes, or high blood pressure.

 Children may develop amblyopia in the involved eye.
 Amblyopia can often be treated by patching the unaffected eye.
 Patching may be necessary for several years, sometimes until age 12 years.
 Children with severe third nerve palsy often do not have binocular vision (simultaneous perception with both eyes), and stereopsis (three dimensional vision) is often absent.
 An abnormal head posture may allow binocular vision.
-Partial palsy is often associated with the development of binocular vision.
+A partial palsy can be associated with the development of binocular vision.

-Unfortunately, there is no treatment to reestablish function of the weak nerve other than the body’s own healing.
+Unfortunately, there is no treatment to re-establish function of the weak nerve if it is a congenital case.
+An acquired third nerve palsy may resolve, depending on the cause.
 Relief of pressure on the third nerve from a tumor or blood vessel (aneurysm) with surgery may improve the third nerve palsy.

 The ophthalmologist will usually wait at least 6 months after onset for possible spontaneous improvement.
 During this observation period, patching one eye can alleviate double vision.
-Prism spectacles may relieve diplopia for some.
-If the palsy is present after 6 months, eye muscle surgery can be performed to realign the eyes so that the eyes arestraight when the patient is looking straight ahead.
-The more severe the third nerve palsy, the more difficult it is to reestablish eye movements and single vision when the patient is attempting to use both eyes together.
-The remainingdiplopia can be quite bothersome.
-Surgery also can be performed to raise the eyelid in selected cases.
+Prism spectacles may relieve diplopia for some patients.
+If the palsy is present after 6 months, eye muscle surgery can be performed to realign the eyes so that the eyes are straight when the patient is looking straight ahead, and eyelid surgery can be done to help the ptosis in certain cases.
+The more severe the third nerve palsy, the more difficult it is to re-establish eye movements and single vision when the patient is attempting to use both eyes together.
+Residual diplopia can be quite bothersome for some patients.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶